WillyAmmm/DAT-Tools/README.md

 - Click **Start**
 - The script will now auto-refresh your posts every 15 minutes and 30 seconds
+- For best results, wait for your posts to be 15+ minutes old before starting

 Still refreshes when on a different tab or if browser is minimized.
 DAT tab must stay on 'My Shipments' to refresh.